 She is not a happy camper.

 If we constantly assume that every look, every comment, or every vibe has to do with us, we will be swamped with people pleasing thoughts all day every day.
 So, instead, we have to assume it’s not about us.
-Unless someone directly comes up to us and says…
+Unless someone directly comes up to me and says…

-‘HEY BLUSH YOU ARE A TOOL BAG’
+‘HEY KALI YOU ARE A TOOL BAG’

-…then we’re just going to assume other humans are dealing with their own stuff, and we are free to keep being awesome.
 PS — not only does this open up some space in your mind, but it also forces people to grow a pair if you actually DID do something to tick them off.
 If they want you to know how they feel, they’re going to have to speak up.
 Passive aggression goes out the window, and everybody matures about 10 years.
 Hell yeah.

 So next time you think you may hear something, think again.